miguelraz/miguelraz.github.io/blog/juliatorust.md

 ---

 ### Why Rust? 🤷

 There are 3 talks that sold me on Rust being worth learning, the first is [by Carol Nichols](https://www.youtube.com/watch?v=A3AdN7U24iU) and the [second is a lecture by Ryan Eberhardt and Armin Nanavari](https://www.youtube.com/watch?v=cUrggIAPJEs).
 The first talks about how about ~70% of all bugs from the big tech corporations are from memory safety and that trains used to not have emergency brakes.
-The second explains how sytems programming codebases already impose the invariants of resource ownership on the coders - but that reasoning can be horribly error prone, tedious, and automated.
+The second explains how systems programming codebases already impose the invariants of resource ownership on the coders - but that reasoning can be horribly error prone, tedious, and automated.

 That's the point of technology!
 To not have to worry about the previous generations problems because we figured out a way to offload that thinking to a machine.

 The third talk that really sold me on Rust was [Alex Gaynor's](https://www.usenix.org/conference/enigma2021/presentation/gaynor).
 It's bad enough that a bank or a school web site could crash because of memory bugs, but once you take into account the fact that not even the best programmers in the world (sorted by salaries, roughly) can ship safe code, you start to despair a little.
 Then you hear about the incredibly battle-tested libraries like [sudo ](https://www.helpnetsecurity.com/2021/01/27/cve-2021-3156/) and, as the moral argument goes, you are likely going to put vulnerable people in harm's way if you keep shipping a broken tool.
 I buy the urgency of that argument more and more when journalists or human rights advocates get targeted by state actors due to a trivial (but buried) C mistake.